primatejs/primate/docs/modules/go.md

 ### The request object

-Route verb functions accept an optional, single parameter representing request data.
+Route verb functions accept a single parameter representing request data.
 This aggregate object allows easy access to the request `Body`, any `Path` parameters defined with braces, the `Query` string split into parts, `Cookies` as well as other `Headers`.

 ### Body

-[body][Corresponding documentation for JavaScript]
+[JavaScript documentation][body]

 The request body.